pulp/pulpproject.org/_posts/2020-08-19-pulp-ansible-0.2.0-is-generally-available.md

 The Pulp Ansible plugin also has the following features:

-* Store private Ansible content on-premise
+* Store private Ansible collections on-premise using the `ansible-galaxy collection publish` command
-* Version Ansible content over time and rollback if necessary
+* Version Ansible content over time and roll back if necessary
 * Support for the new multi-role content type from Ansible Galaxy

 ## Release Features